 Lay both lining pieces {right sides together} and line up the pockets.
 Sew around 3 sides leaving the top open.
 Now you will do the same 3" box cut.
 Make sure it's UNDER the pocket line.
 Cut box cut.
 Line up seams and sew together.

-Now the INSIDE IS FINISHED!!!!! {Wahoo!, do you need another snack, or maybe a break?
+INSIDE IS FINISHED!!!!! {Wahoo!, do you need another snack, or maybe a break?
 Don't worry, I'll be here waiting!}

 Now put the lining on the OUTSIDE of the bag.
 Pull the lining all the way to the top.
 The lining should be 1" shorter than the outside, this will make the inside lay flat and not bunch inside the bag.
 Make sure you lave a large enough space to turn, about 5-6" between the seams. {I mark my space with double pins so I don't forget}